 Period of Award: Most research awards are one year awards (fiscal year) that must be used during the one year time limit.
 The Research Committee rarely approves requests to extend the award period.
 Department administrators need to always keep in mind the fiscal year end processing deadlines.
 It is the department’s responsibility to make sure all transactions are completed prior to the end of the fiscal year.

 Budget Allocations: All expenditures must be made only in the approved budget categories, and must not exceed the amount awarded for that budget category.
 Refer to the original award letter for approved budget categories and amounts or view the approved budget breakdown in the WISDM Project Summary report.
-In the event that the budget needs to be modified a formal request should be sent to Katie Austin (2-8387) or Jessica Wipperfurth (5-6931) prior to a change in spending.
+In the event that the budget needs to be modified a formal request should be made by completing a Change Request for VCRGE Funds form and submitting it to email@example.com prior to a change in spending.

 Account Coding: The coding to be used for payroll and other expenditure forms can be found in the original award letter.
 This coding will also show on the Award info page in WISDM.
 The Activity/Program will be 4 (Research).